OscarCasadoLorenzo/PDFProView/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "Bug Report"
+name: 'Bug Report'
-about: "Report an issue to help the project improve."
+about: 'Report an issue to help the project improve.'
-title: "[Bug]"
+title: '[Bug]'
-labels: "Type: Bug"
+labels: 'Type: Bug'
 ---

 # **Bug Report**